mturley/xavier-dev/README.md

   ```
 * Open your browser to https://ci.foo.redhat.com:1337/staging/migration-analytics

+* If you get a privacy error, click Advanced and Proceed anyway.
+An insecure connection is okay for local use.

+* Log in using test credentials (ask someone who knows).

 # Updating with new changes from GitHub:

 This will update and rebuild the environment from the current branch in each repo.